Flowers are letting down pollinating insects

 Consequences for the entire ecosystem

-Self-fertilization is a reproductive strategy that may be effective in the short term but would limit the species' ability to adapt to future environmental changes by reducing genetic diversity, thereby increasing the risk of extinction.
+Self-fertilization is a reproductive strategy that may be effective in the short term but could limit the species’ ability to adapt to future environmental changes by reducing genetic diversity, thereby increasing the risk of extinction.

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.